lowRISC/opentitan/hw/ip/otbn/dv/doc/fcov.md

 This is tracked in `state_cp`.

 We want to see a write to this register in each operational state when it was previously nonzero.
-This checks that the clearing behaviour works properly.
+This checks that the clearing behavior works properly.
 We don't have to follow up with another read because we've got continuous checks that the RTL value of this register matches the ISS.
 This is tracked in `clear_state_cross`.